 Rescheduling will be honored 14 days prior to AIARE Level 1 start date.
 An administrative fee of 10% will be assessed for all rescheduling.
 This allows us the time to contact those who have been put on the wait-list.

-AIARE Level 1 can be taken on alpine touring skis or splitboard.
+Our AIARE 1 Avalanche Courses can be taken on alpine touring skis or splitboard.
 It is a requirement that participants are familiar with their touring gear and have experience on their setup prior to taking this course.
 Alpine touring skis and splitboards are available for rent from our Silverthorne, CO basecamp.

 Students on skis or boards must be comfortable in steep blue to black terrain at the ski resort.